 AVX2 + FMA flags are applied on x86 to let the compiler auto-vectorize.
 The combined Cython directives (boundscheck=False, wraparound=False, cdivision=True, initializedcheck=False) eliminate nearly all Python overhead from the inner loop.

-Testing against PyTorch
+Testing against PyTorch and SciPy

 torch_output = F.interpolate(input, size, mode='trilinear', align_corners=False)